follow

 Wasabi is committed to achieving net zero greenhouse gas emissions by 2040.
 This commitment is in line with the Science Based Targets initiative.

-We aim to achieve net zero for scope 1 and 2 emissions (those from our operations and those from energy that we purchase) by 2030, and for scope 3 emissions (those from our supply chain, outside our direct control) by 2040.
+We aim to achieve net zero for scope 1 and 2 emissions (those from our operations) by 2030, and for scope 3 emissions (those from our supply chain and outside our direct control) by 2040.

 We are now exploring and implementing strategies to reduce scope